-- 1.3 The Justices believe that those principles are already well understood by the judiciary, executive and legislature in the United Kingdom.
-The specific guidance given below, much of which might be thought to go without saying, follows the same pattern.
-There is considerable overlap between the principles. - 1.4 The primary responsibility for deciding whether a particular activity or course of conduct is appropriate rests with the individual Justice.
+1.4 The primary responsibility for deciding whether a particular activity or course of conduct is appropriate rests with the individual Judge.
 The interests of justice must always be the overriding factor.
 There is also a range of reasonably held opinions on some points.
-In cases of doubt, a Justice should seek the advice of the President or Deputy President of the Court.
+In cases of doubt, a Judge should seek the advice of a senior member of the Board.